zkilburn86/arcourtscraper/README.md

     )
 ```

-The `begin_date` and `end_date` arguments are required, and the default values for **kwargs can be found in `arcourtscraper._constants`.
+The `begin_date` and `end_date` arguments are required, and the default values for **kwargs can be found in `arcourtscraper.constants`.
 Be careful using defaults, start with small date ranges to avoid long-running requests.